stakater/nordmart-apps-gitops-config/README.md

 ### Naming Convention

-Environment names are prefixed by a number which depends upon the order in which the application should be promoted between the different environments
+Environment names are prefixed by a number which depends upon the order in which the application should be promoted between the different environments; e.g. DTE > dev > stage > prod

 We follow similar naming convention for naming the clusters.